 You may find that it’s more difficult if you are mounting with suction cups, which already require more steps to make sure they adhere to your windshield .
-With this in mind, you need to pick a part of your windshield that does not have tint strips for a secure grip.
+With this in mind, you need to pick a section of your windshield that does not have tint strips for a secure grip.

 Where Should I Point My Radar Detector?

-The direction you point your radar detector in does matter.
+The direction you point your radar detector does matter.
 Radar detectors are directional devices, so having them pointed straight ahead where potential speed traps and red light cameras are is your best bet.

 Can I Mount my Radar Detector Externally?

 Yes, there is a way to keep the radar detector out of sight.
 The solution to this problem is the external mount on your grill.

 While it is more expensive and you need a professional’s help, it looks quite a bit nicer than having it sit on your windshield or rearview.

 Some higher end vehicles have windshields that cannot be penetrated by radar signals, which can affect the precision of your radar detector.
 The same is true with heated windshields or ones with a metallic tint.

 In this case, externally mounting your radar detector could be the best choice for you.

 Our Top Pick: Blendmount (Rearview Mirror Mount)

 The best place to mount a radar detector would be on your rearview mirror.
-This will solve any legal issues and it’s the location that will keep your radar detector out of sight while still achieving optimum performance.
+This will keep your radar detector out of sight while still achieving optimum performance.